The Best Rooting Hormone for Cacti: Indole-3-Butryic Acid (IBA) Powder Explained

 Indole-3-Butryic Acid (IBA) rooting powder is a widely utilised plant hormone in horticulture, known for its ability to encourage root growth in cuttings and tissue cultures.
 This hormone is present naturally in plants and plays a critical role in regulating a range of growth and development processes, including root initiation, stem elongation, and fruit maturity.

 Cacti are renowned for their toughness in the face of harsh and unpredictable growing conditions, but some species can be difficult and slow to propagate.
-This is where IBA rooting powder comes in as an ideal solution for cacti growers, designed to work seamlessly with the plant's unique growth patterns and requirements.
-The hormone acts by speeding up root formation, thereby helping the cutting to establish itself faster and minimise any undesirable growth formations such as etiolation due to prolonged nutritional deficiency.
-A shorter rooting timeframe lessens the stress that cuttings often endure while rooting.
+This is where IBA comes in - the hormone acts by speeding up root formation, thereby helping the cutting to establish itself faster and minimise any undesirable growth formations such as etiolation resulting from prolonged nutritional deficiency.
+Put simply: a shorter rooting timeframe lessens the stress that cuttings often endure while rooting.

-Moreover, the use of IBA rooting powder with cacti can play a role in reducing the chances of disease and infection.
-Cuttings are more susceptible to pests and illnesses during the rooting phase, and IBA can aid in fortifying the plant's defence and minimize its susceptibility.
+Because of this, the use of IBA rooting powder with cacti can play a role in reducing the chances of disease and infection.
+Cuttings are more susceptible to pests and illnesses during the rooting phase, and IBA can aid in fortifying the plant's defence and minimise its susceptibility.

 Is gel or powder rooting hormone better for cacti?

 Powder is preferable for cacti.
 Whilst both products are generally interchangeable in their effectiveness for other plants, we only recommend using powder rooting hormones for cactus cuttings.
 The reason is two-part and simple.
 Firstly, dipping a freshly-cut and still-wet cactus cutting into a plate of powder will ensure excellent adhesion and even coverage of the hormone - it’s easy, quick and not messy.
-Secondly, we want our cactus cuttings to dry out, not stay wet - a powder will aid and speed up this drying process, whereas gel will delay and inhibit it.
+Secondly, unlike most other species of plants, we want our cactus cuttings to dry out, not stay wet - a powder will aid and speed up this drying process, whereas gel will delay and inhibit it.

 Product Recommendation